hpc/charliecloud/doc/dev.rst

 Updating bundled Lark Parser
 ============================

-In order to change the version of the blunded lark parser you must first find the commit you would like to change the lark version to.
+In order to change the version of the bundled lark parser you must first find the commit you would like to change the lark version to.
 Go to https://github.com/lark-parser/lark/tags and choose a tagged release.